APPROACHES TO THE DIVORCE, OR DISSOLUTION OF MARRIAGE, PROCESS IN CALIFORNIA

 If the parties are unable to agree, the Family Court Recommending Counselor will make a written recommendation to the judge prior to the hearing date.
 Before the hearing, there is a requirement that the parties “meet and confer” to attempt a resolution of the issues.
 This is usually by way of “4-way conferences” or “meet and confer conferences” attended by the parties and their counsel.
 For a further discussion of the “Representation Model” please refer to the Resources page.

 The Mediation Model:

-In the Mediation Model the parties retain the services of a Family Law Mediator, usually a family law attorney.
-The Attorney/Mediator does not represent either party, but works with both parties in the procedural aspects of a divorce actions in working through the paperwork necessary to process a divorce action, and, substantively, to “Mediate” agreements between the parties on all issues in the case.
+In the Mediation Model, the parties retain the services of a Family Law Mediator, usually a family law attorney.
+The Attorney/Mediator does not represent either party, but works with both parties in the procedural aspects of a divorce action in working through the paperwork necessary to process a divorce action, and, substantively, to “Mediate” agreements between the parties on all issues in the case.